Understanding the Role of a Co-Applicant in Education Loans

 Available in all top Coaching Institutes

-Can my cosigner be someone who doesn’t live in India?
+Can my co-applicant live outside India?

-Can a retired person be my cosigner if they own property?
+Can a retired person be my co-applicant?

 Vaishali Pandey